ShrihariMohan/forum/Refactoring.md

 - resolve a conflict b/w bootstrap and ngx-toastr
 - ngIf resolve name and ngModel problem.

-Rfactoring back end
+## Refactoring back end

 - index js clean up
 - rename postController apis
 - sort the post by date

-features
+## Features

 - follower profile view

-quality of life improvements
+## Improvements

 - more use of spinners
 - media queries for mobile version
 - dark mode
 - more toasts